 Too many students leave our higher education system without a degree, feeling ill-prepared for the workforce, and with a low-earning capacity that will not allow them to pay back their debt.
 This results in both an adverse impact on individual students and our economy as a whole.

-This resource page pulls together findings from independent experts to help the public understand approaches to measuring value when it comes to higher education.
+As Congress considers a long overdue reauthorization of the Higher Education Act, this resource page pulls together findings from independent experts to help elected officials understand approaches to measuring value when it comes to higher education.

 Getting a postsecondary credential or degree is more important than ever.